 Context

-73% of the population frequently face diversity - i.e. people with a different nationality, religion or skin colour - in at least one area of their life.
+73% of the population frequently face diversity, i.e. people with a different nationality, religion or skin colour.
 At work, 58% of the population say they are in contact with people of different backgrounds.
 In friendships, 36% do so.

 Areas | Proportion with contact, 2022 | CI |